oVirt/ovirt-site/source/feature/ha-vm-reservation.html.md

 ## GUI

 Enabling or disabling the HA VM Reservation will be possible via the Cluster new/edit popup.
-A sketch of the Configure window:
+A sketch of the edit Cluster window:
 ![](editclusterwin.png "fig:editclusterwin.png")

 ## Detailed Design